Skip to main content

 See available servers in the MCP Server Directory.

-1. Select Add Extension from the menu.
+2. Select Advanced Settings from the menu.

 Example of adding the Knowledge Graph Memory MCP Server:

-│ npx -y @modelcontextprotocol/server-memory
+• Command: npx -y @modelcontextprotocol/server-memory

 Config Entry